 Introduced to Market.
 “Introduced to Market” means made available for purchase in the United States.

 Manufacturer.
-“Manufacturer” means an entity that manufactures, and sets the wholesale acquisition cost for, prescription drugs that are distributed in the State.
+“Manufacturer” means an entity that manufactures or repackages, and sets the wholesale acquisition cost for, prescription drugs that are distributed in the State.

 MHDO.
 "MHDO" means the Maine Health Data Organization.